Cyber-Haze/configure-ad/README.md

 <h1> PHASE 2</h1>

-<h2> Setup RDP & User Accounts via PowerShell </h2>
+<h2> Setup RDP (Remote Desktop Protocol) </h2>

    <p>

    - Login to Client-1 as an admin (mydomain.com\jane_admin)
-   - right click the start menu > open system > Click on "Remote Desktop" on User Accounts > click "Select users that can remotely access this PC"
+   - right click the start menu > open System Properties > Click on "Remote Desktop" on User Accounts > click "Select users that can remotely access this PC"
    - Add "Domain Users" access to remote desktop.
-   - After completing those steps you should be able to log into Client-1 as any domain user. (typically used for employee access)
+   - You can now log into Client-1 as a normal, non-administrative user now.
+Normally you’d want to do this with Group Policy that allows you to change MANY systems at once

    </p>